jcoliver/lifeR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated reference to eBird API in DESCRIPTION to be in single quotes, 'eBird'

-* Added return value to print.recent_obs and summary.recent_obs functions

-* Replaced `:::` with `::` in MapSites function example

-* Removed example from unexported function CoordInBounds
+* Updated the DESCRIPTION to use the Authors@R field to declare Maintainer and Author roles.

 # R CMD check results